Dave Bautista Talks About The Civil War-Themed 'Bushwick'

 Right.

-Tell me how you chose your wrestling name
+Tell me how you chose your wrestling name.

 I actually didn’t.
 All right, here’s the funny thing about that, because when I was … when I went up, when I was called up from OVW, which was our training facility, they changed my name and changed it to “Batista.”
 I didn’t realized they changed the spelling of it.
 Well, I was told the reason they did that was so people would be able to pronounce it easier, and then I was told later by another wrestler, he said, “No, you dummy.
 They did that so they could own it.
 They just can’t own your name.
 They changed the spelling, now they own it.”
 Which was true.
 I left WWE without my wrestling name, went back to my real name, and started over.